 Heavy agrochemical use and soil exposure are just two of many destructive practices on conventional banana farms.
 For nearly 100 years, banana farms in Latin America were infamous for their disregard for their workers and the surrounding environment.
 Throughout the 20th century, expansion was the name of the game in the banana industry, with little concern for how such growth would impact the landscape and its people.
 Waterways were clogged with the plastic bags used to protect developing bananas—or worse, the bags were burned.
 Heavy loads of agrochemicals washed into rivers, streams, and eventually, the ocean, killing coral reefs and poisoning marine life.
 Plantations often denied workers the right to organize and kept wages shamefully low.
 Companies cleared forests to make way for vast fields of banana plants.

-Considering that farms in Latin America today grow some 27.5 million tons of bananas and export more than ten billion bananas every year, the scope of destruction was unfathomable.
 Decades of worker abuse and environmental destruction from intensive banana farming was one of the main reasons the Rainforest Alliance formed.
 In the 1990s, we began to work with scientists, local NGO partners, communities, and farmers to transform the destructive industry by establishing the first standard for responsible banana production.
 And while the industry as a whole has improved its farming practices, conventional farms continue to place yield above all else in order to meet the world’s voracious appetite for that perfect, sweet fruit.

 On Rainforest Alliance Certified banana farms, yields are also a priority—but factors such as worker well-being and the health of soil, nearby forests, and waterways are considered equally important—and essential to the long-term sustainability of any operation.
 That springy green groundcover on the Rainforest Alliance Certified farm in Costa Rica, for example, may seem insignificant, but in fact it’s a proven, climate-smart method to prevent soil erosion during heavy rains and hold moisture in the ground during droughts.
 Although maintaining groundcover means farm works have to pull noxious weeds by hand, this initial investment in labor pays long-term dividends to the farmers by decreasing herbicide use and its associated costs.
 Cutting down on herbicide use also reduces agricultural runoff in local waterways.
 Perhaps most importantly to farmers, taking care of the soil in this way boosts the productivity and longevity of banana plants, thereby reducing farm renovation costs.
 Most conventional banana farms replace their plants every few years to keep farm productivity stable, but this Rainforest Alliance Certified farm hasn’t had to replace its plants in 30 years.
 As a result the production on the farm remains consistent year after year.